- COUNTRY PROFILE

 There General Statistics Office is responsible for publishing vital statistics, predominantly based on surveys and census.

-Mr. Nguyen Cong Khanh, Director General of the Department of Civil registration, nationality and attestation, Ministry of Justice
+Mr. Nham Ngoc Hien, Deputy Director General, Department of Civil Registration, Nationality and Authentication, Ministry of Justice

 Goal 1 Targets: